gohugoio/hugoDocs/content/en/hugo-modules/use-modules.md

 > [!note]
 > If multiple modules contain data files or [translation tables](g) with identical paths, the data is deeply merged, following top-down precedence.

-When you build your site, Hugo will:
+When you build your project, Hugo will:

 1. Download the modules
 1. Cache them for future use